 As clinicians, we all encounter patients with pain.
 Most of the time, our procedures relieve pain.
-However, a small subset of patients don’t get relief and it can be very frustrating to deal with this scenario.
+However, a small subset of patients don’t get relief, and it can be very frustrating to deal with this scenario.
 We may second-guess our judgment about having done an initial procedure.
-As a next step, our instinct is to typically suggest a more aggressive and more invasive procedure.
+As a next step, our instinct is to suggest a more aggressive and more invasive procedure typically.
 When this fails as well, we may begin to question both ourselves and/or the motivation and psyche of the patient.

 Years of use, repeated injuries (minor and major), and surgeries can lead to injury to the nerves that innervate the capsule around the joint.
 When these nerves are damaged or injured, no amount of structural repair can alleviate the pain.
 The nerves must be addressed.

-Nerve denervation for the wrist, knee, elbow, shoulder and ankle has been well documented, and has actually been in practice since the 1950’s.
+Nerve denervation for the wrist, knee, elbow, shoulder, and ankle have been well documented and has actually been in practice since the 1950s.
 The outcomes for long-standing, chronic pain are not as predictable as those in which the pain is relatively recent in onset.
 But dramatic, life-changing outcomes have been achieved by our techniques for both groups of patients.